-Both in-database and standalone servers can alleviate the memory and processing constraints of open-source R and Python.
-Both options include the same packages and tools, with the ability to load and process large amounts of data on multiple cores and aggregate the results into a single consolidated output.
-The functions and algorithms are engineered for both scale and utility: delivering predictive analytics, statistical modeling, data visualizations, and leading-edge machine learning algorithms in a commercial server product engineered and supported by Microsoft.
+R Services includes a base distribution of R, overlaid with enterprise R packages from Microsoft so that you can load and process large amounts of data on multiple cores and aggregate the results into a single consolidated output.
+Microsoft's R functions and algorithms are engineered for both scale and utility: delivering predictive analytics, statistical modeling, data visualizations, and leading-edge machine learning algorithms in a commercial server product engineered and supported by Microsoft.

-|SQL Server Launchpad service||A service that manages communications between the external R and Python runtimes and the SQL Server instance.|
+|SQL Server Launchpad service||A service that manages communications between the external R runtimes and the SQL Server instance.|

 MicrosoftML (R) adds machine learning algorithms to create custom models for text analysis, image analysis, and sentiment analysis.